-- The Two Wives of John Franklin Documents held in the John Murray Archive chart a correspondence spanning two wives, two John Murrays and one Arctic explorer.
+- Documents held in the John Murray Archive chart a correspondence spanning two wives, two John Murrays and one Arctic explorer.
 Isabel Sharp investigates.
 This article appears in 'Discover NLS' issue 12.

 Like many residents of Edinburgh I was under the mistaken impression that only 'academics' and certain Edinburgh University students had access to the contents of the National Library of Scotland.
 Having no literature, history or research qualifications, but possessing an enquiring mind, I enthusiastically signed up to the Workers' Educational Association (WEA) course 'Researching Remarkable Women' as it offered an introduction into investigating the John Murray Archive.

 Connections with John Murray

 Each student had to choose a woman with a connection to John Murray.
 For me, this was a particularly difficult decision to make.
 Ever since I read a biography of Lady Jane Franklin, I have been fascinated by this intriguing character, and through learning of her exploits, the interest has extended to her husband, Sir John Franklin, the Arctic explorer, and his first wife, Eleanor Anne Porden.

 When starting to explore the John Murray Archive I discovered that both women had corresponded with the publishers.
 My first idea - faced with two interesting women - was to conduct a simple 'compare and contrast' exercise.

 I then realised the huge imbalance in the quantity of material available - little on Eleanor, and a whole library full of documents, letters and books on and by Jane and John Franklin, held in the Franklin Archives at the Scott Polar Research Institute Library at Cambridge University.

 Two very different women